-The MRSEC is managed by an executive committee consisting of director, Paul Voyles (IRG 1), Mark Ediger (IRG 1), Paul Evans (IRG 2), J. R. Schmidt (IRG 2), Dane Morgan (Facilities and Data Management), Victor Zavala (Facilities and Data Management), Jerry Hunter (Facilities and Data Management), Anne Lynn Gillian-Daniel (Education and Outreach Group), Wendy Crone (Education and Outreach Group), AJ Boydston (Superseed), Randall Goldsmith (Superseed), Padma Gopalan (Superseed), Zongfu Yu (Seuperseed), Julie Morasch (AMIC), Tesia Janicki (Student Representative), and Kaichen Gu (Student Representative).
+The MRSEC is managed by an executive committee consisting of director, Paul Voyles (IRG 1), Mark Ediger (IRG 1), Paul Evans (IRG 2), J. R. Schmidt (IRG 2), Dane Morgan (Facilities and Data Management), Victor Zavala (Facilities and Data Management), Jerry Hunter (Facilities and Data Management), Anne Lynn Gillian-Daniel (Education and Outreach Group), Randall Goldsmith (Superseed), Zongfu Yu (Superseed), Xiujuan Jane Zhang (AMIC), Tesia Janicki (Student Representative), and Vrishank Jambur (Student Representative).

 The research is carried out by interdisciplinary research groups (IRGs) and the Education and Outreach Group on a rolling horizon basis as well as by smaller Seed groups on a limited-term (2 – 3 year) basis.